 How much do Machu Picchu tours cost?

-For 2019, the official entrance fees for entering Machu Picchu will be the following:
+The official entrance fees for entering Machu Picchu are the following:

 Should you book a local guide in advance or when I get there?
 Is it compulsory?